Skip to main content

 • AI-assisted refactors are safest when the model is constrained to one migration objective per PR.

-• Canary-first rollout is worth trying when framework/runtime boundaries are changing.
+• Canary-first rollout is worth it when framework/runtime boundaries are changing.

-• Avoid "big-bang" AI rewrites in prod systems; they hide unrelated behavior changes.
+• Avoid "big-bang" AI rewrites in production systems.
+They hide unrelated behavior changes.

 • Keep rollback as a first-class deliverable, not an afterthought.